Empowering Journalists, Defending Press Freedom

 What We Do?

-Supporting Displaced Journalists and Media Outlets
+Supporting Displaced Journalists and Outlets

 We are dedicated to countering Russian disinformation by supporting independent journalists at risk, strengthening media in exile, and fostering cross-border collaboration.
 Support is offered through personalised consultancy, fellowships, funding opportunities, and infrastructure assistance both in Berlin and internationally.

-Enhancing Media Collaboration and Cross-Border Investigations
+Enhancing Collaboration and Cross-Border Investigations

 Through targeted training, networking, fellowships, and mentorship, JINN equips journalists with the tools and resources needed to pursue collaborative journalism, data-driven projects, and in-depth investigative reporting across borders.

-Championing Independent Journalism and Media Inclusivity
+Championing Independent Journalism and Inclusivity

 In response to Russia’s war in Ukraine and the rise of fascist ideologies in Europe and North America, we advocate for independent journalism and the protection of journalists at risk.
-We call for greater support for exiled journalists in Germany and investigative reporters, as well as the amplification of marginalised and Indigenous voices in the media.
+We call for greater support for exiled journalists in Germany and investigative reporters, as well as the amplification of marginalised and indigenous voices in the media.

 Projects